jacomyma/mapping-controversies/_pages/tuto-2-5.md

 * Pay attention to the **quality of the sourcing** (the list of articles).
 The better, the easier the work of analyzing it: check that the articles are actually related to your topic.
 * **What size** for the sourcing (articles list)?
 	* Not too small, not too big: between 50 and 5000, but it also depends.
-	* If the subsequent harvesting makes your data bigger, prefer smaller lists (max level low).
+	* If the subsequent harvesting makes your data bigger (e.g., articles and editors), prefer smaller lists (max level low).
-	* If not, you can probably visualize a network of thousands of nodes, and more (once you filter it).
+	* If not (e.g., hyperlinks network), you can probably visualize a network of thousands of nodes, and more if you filter it.
 	* If you have two, source multiple lists (same category, but at different levels).
+* During **network analysis**, consider:
+	* Filtering your network
+	* Computing centrality metrics, then annotating the important nodes
+	* Computing modularity clustering, them annotating the clusters
+	* Reflecting on the edges' direction and weight, if any.
+* You may make **multiple network maps** for a same network.
+* You may make **multiple annotated visualizations** for a same network map.
 * Prioritize **clarity** in your visualizations and visual protocols.
 * If it makes more sense, you may **join your protocols** into a single diagram.
 * **Take risks!** This is a good occasion to try something uncertain.
 Data science is a bet, it's exploration.